fiwu/fiwu.github.io/_data/prototypes/current/Spark P5 2016.md

 3) Apply PIP to Spark.

-# Usage
+# How-tos

-1) Click 'Branding team' 's line to enter its room.
+1) Click the 'Branding team' 's line to enter its room.

 2) Click the activity board's icon on the top-right corner to open it.

 3) Click each ball on the activity board to experience each feature.

 4) Each room has its own data for the chat panel.
-You can send messages here and a robot will reply sometimes.
+You can send messages here and the bot may respond to certain specific terms.